ireceptor-plus/WP2/api-hackathon/README.md

 ## Using the API with 'curl'

 The unix command line tool curl is a useful tool to query repositories using both the iReceptor and the AIRR APIs.
-Curl allows you to build API calls in
+Curl allows you to build API calls in the following way:
 ```
 curl -k -X POST  -H "accept: application/json" -H "Content-Type: application/x-www-form-urlencoded" http://turnkey-test2.ireceptor.org/v2/samples
 ```
-This curl command makes does the following
+This curl command does the following
 * It queries the web server at http://turnkey-test2.ireceptor.org
 * The query request uses the /v2/samples API entry point to make the query
 * It sets the headers for the request to let it know that the response is JSON and that the content being sent is "x-www-form-urlencoded" (required, but not explained!)
-* It initiates the request as POST request (most requests are either HTTP POST or GET requests)
+* It initiates the request as a POST request (most requests are either HTTP POST or GET requests)
 * It allows insecure transactions (-k), again required and not explained...

-In order to view this in a form that is a little easier to read, it is possible to use the python json.tool module.
+In order to view the response from this command in a form that is a little easier to read, it is possible to use the python json.tool module.

 ```
 curl -k -X POST  -H "accept: application/json" -H "Content-Type: application/x-www-form-urlencoded"  http://turnkey-test2.ireceptor.org//v2/samples | python -m json.tool